RandMist/Dive-Into-Machine-Learning-System/README.md

 # Dive-Into-Machine-Learning-System

-This is a repository collecting the materials for learning machine learning system (Research & Development), including
+This is a repository collecting the learning materials for learning machine learning system (Research & Development), including

 * [Survey](#Survey)
 * [Course](#Course)